Greenhalgh-with-Thistleton

 Thistleton has been designated as a conservation area since 1975.

 The nearest railway station is Kirkham and Wesham, with Poulton-le-Fylde a little further away.

 History

-The Doomsday Book records the village as "Greneholf".
+Domesday Book records the village as "Greneholf".

 On Fleetwood Old Road is the former Ebenezer Congregational chapel, founded in 1851 and now converted into a private dwelling.

-Etymology
+Toponymy

 Greenhalghe came from OE grēne "green" and healh, halh "corner, hook; haugh" (related to holh "hollow; cave").
 The name is pronounced as /'ɡriːnhælʃ/ or /ˈɡriːnhɔːlʃ/.